yuhandemian/yuhandemian/README.md

   I'm currently diving deep into **backend development**, and I love learning how systems can scale efficiently.

-  I'm especially interested in distributed technologies like **Redis, Kafka, and Elasticsearch**, and enjoy studying **system architecture and performance tuning** in my spare time.
+  I'm especially interested in distributed technologies like **Redis, Kafka, and Elasticsearch**, and enjoy exploring **system architecture and performance optimization.**

 ### 📬 Contact | [Email](mailto:yuhn1011@naver.com)